USS Wasp (CV-18): Battle of Leyte Gulf

+Later operations

 Following the Battle of Leyte Gulf, TG 38.1 operated in the Philippines for two more days, providing close air support before again heading for Ulithi on 28 October.
 However, the respite—during which Rear Admiral Montgomery took command of TG 38.1 when McCain fleeted up to relieve Mitscher as TF 38—was brief; Japanese land-based planes attacked troops on the Leyte beachhead on 1 November.
-Wasp participated in raids against Luzon air bases on 5 and 6 October, destroying over 400 Japanese aircraft, for the most part on the ground.
+Wasp participated in raids against Luzon air bases on 5 and 6 November, destroying over 400 Japanese aircraft, for the most part on the ground.
 A kamikaze hit Lexington during the operation.
 Afterwards, Wasp returned to Guam to exchange air groups.

-Wasp returned to the Philippines a little before midmonth and continued to send strikes against targets in the Philippines until 26 October when the Army Air Forces assumed responsibility for providing air support for troops on Leyte.
+Wasp returned to the Philippines a little before midmonth and continued to send strikes against targets in the Philippines until 26 November when the Army Air Forces assumed responsibility for providing air support for troops on Leyte.
 TF 38 then retired to Ulithi.
 There, the carriers received greater complements of fighter planes, and in late November and early December, conducted training exercises to prepare them better to deal with the new kamikaze threat.

 TF 38 sortied from Ulithi on 10 and 11 December and proceeded to a position east of Luzon for round-the-clock strikes against air bases on that island from 14 through 16 December to prevent Japanese fighter planes from endangering landings on the southwest coast of Mindoro scheduled for 15 December.
 Then, while withdrawing to a fueling rendezvous point east of the Philippines, TF 38 was caught in a terribly destructive typhoon which battered its ships and sank three American destroyers.
 The carriers spent most of the ensuing week repairing storm damage and returned to Ulithi on Christmas Eve.

 The accelerating tempo of the war, though, ruled out long repose in the shelter of the lagoon.
 Before the year ended, the carriers were back in action against airfields in the Philippines on Sakishima Gunto, and on Okinawa.
 These raids were intended to smooth the way for General MacArthur's invasion of Luzon through Lingayen Gulf.
 While the carrier planes were unable to knock out all Japanese air resistance to the Luzon landings, they did succeed in destroying many enemy planes, and thus reduced the air threat to manageable proportions.